Voltinism: Examples

-The speckled wood butterfly is univoltine in the northern part of its range, e.g. northern Scandinavia.
+The speckled wood butterfly is univoltine in the northern part of its range, e.g., northern Scandinavia.
 Adults emerge in late spring, mate, and die shortly after laying eggs; their offspring will grow until pupation, enter diapause in anticipation of the winter, and emerge as adults the following year – thus resulting in a single generation of butterflies per year.
 In southern Scandinavia, the same species is bivoltine – here, the offspring of spring-emerging adults will develop directly into adults during the summer, mate, and die.
 Their offspring in turn constitute a second generation, which is the generation that will enter winter diapause and emerge as adults (and mate) in the spring of the following year.
 This results in a pattern of one short-lived generation (c.
-2–3 months) that breeds during the summer, and one long-lived generation (c.
-9–10 months) that diapauses through the winter and breeds in the spring.
-The Rocky Mountain parnassian and the High brown fritillary are more examples of univoltine butterfly species.
+2–3 months) that breeds during the summer, and one long-lived generation that diapauses through the winter and breeds in the spring.
+The Rocky Mountain parnassian and the high brown fritillary are more examples of univoltine butterfly species.

 The bee species Macrotera portalis is bivoltine, and is estimated to have about 2 or 3 broods annually.
 During winter, individuals remain in diapause, in their pharate or prepupal stage.
 This diapause stage continues until metamorphosis in the next spring or summer, whereupon the bees emerge as adults.
 Another example of a bivoltine species is Cyclosa turbinata which is known to reproduce once in the late spring and once again in the fall.

 The Dawson's burrowing bee is an example of a univoltine insect of the order Hymenoptera.
 The brood of one winter will remain dormant underground until the following winter, and then will surface from their burrows to mate once, and establish new nests.